Girgias/php-rfcs/container-offset-behaviour.md

 but not appending to the object by throwing en exception when the ``offset`` pointer is null.
 ``SplFixedArray`` for example does this.

+// TODO Note how empty() can be overload to consider more things as empty, e.g. SimpleXML does this

 The ``read_dimension`` handler is not only called for read operations.
 Existence checks via the null coalesce operator `??`, also use the `read_dimension` handler in which case ``BP_VAR_IS`` is passed to the ``type`` parameter.